-Put the chicken in the pot of a pressure cooker, breast side up
+Put the chicken in the pot of the pressure cooker, breast side up.

 Adding four teaspoons of salt at this point will result in a well-seasoned soup broth.
 Use less salt or eliminate if you'd like to make basic chicken broth to use for other purposes.

 Place the lid on the pressure cooker.
 Make sure the pressure regulator is set to the “Sealing” position.
 Select the “Manual” program, then set the time to 25 minutes at high pressure.
 (Instant Pot users can also select the "Soup" program and follow the same cooking time.
 For stovetop pressure cookers, cook at high pressure for 22 minutes.)

 It will take about 35 minutes for your pressure cooker to come up to pressure, and then the actual cooking will begin.
 Total time from the time you seal the pressure cooker to the finished dish is about one hour.